Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 The Tragic Comedy Moment That Almost Elicited a Giggle

-So basically, if your content is useful, educational, and/or clever, it confuses the poor little crawler-bots.
+So basically, if your content is useful, educational, and/or clever, it confuses the little crawler-bots.
 They expected clickbait, keyword-stuffed fluff, or generative regurgitations, and instead they ran into actual insight.
 The algorithm probably panicked and muttered, “Does not compute.
 Must flag.
 Send to training set.”

 Honestly, I decided to wear that designation like a badge of honor.
 It’s like being too avant-garde for the algorithmic art gallery.